 Q: What prompted you to write The Broken Leaf?

 A: Every month in Tokyo, a small group gathers to discuss a work of art, what it has to do with our lives, and what it shows us about the Christian faith in a Japanese context.
-We call these gatherings, appropriately, “Art, Life, Faith.”
+We call these gatherings “Art, Life, Faith.”
 The themes are always different, given by artists who are experts in their fields: musicians, dancers, painters, photographers, and the like.
-We deliberately created a space where these gospel conversations could happen, and consequently opened ourselves to (sometimes) months of further conversations, emails, and texts.
-The meditations in this book are an attempt to record some of these conversations, share the excitement of the discovery, and draw others into them.
+We created a space where these gospel conversations can happen, and consequently opened ourselves to (sometimes) months of further conversations, emails, and texts.
+My books are an attempt to record some of these conversations, share the excitement of the discovery, and draw you in as well.

 Q: For whom did you write this book?
 Will people who know nothing about Japanese culture find this book interesting?